fez-github/Challonge-API-Form/README.md

 # Challonge-API-Form
 This form is built with C# as a means to learn how to build API Callers.
+This program is made with REST APIs in mind.

 # What Can It Do Now?
 Any sort of request can be made to Challonge.com to Get, Post, Put or Delete information from one's own account.